Prashant Chaudhary Prashant is a full-stack digital marketer with a special love for the fintech and payments industry.

 Most eCommerce stores want to sign up visitors and prefer to save their details, including credit card information.
 The fact is, however, that 34% of the shoppers would simply abandon their cart rather than spend time signing up.
 You have a guest checkout feature on WooCommerce, so why not use it?

-Although it is ideal for making the checkout process as simple as possible, it doesn’t cause any harm to add notifications or instructions that are useful to customers.
+Although it is ideal for making the checkout process as simple as possible, it doesn’t cause any harm by adding notifications or instructions that are useful to customers.
 The customer can stay informed about the latest news and updates.
 Adding notifications to your checkout page lets you display your offers like free shipping or cash on delivery (COD) for a minimum-value purchase.

 Shoppers must be able to access their shopping carts quickly, which lets them add or remove products as they go.
 It also speeds up the checkout process when finding their shopping carts without too many hassles.
 Making the checkout process as uncluttered and uncomplicated as possible reduces the cart abandonment rates.